bbc/config-reader-ios/README.md

 [![License](https://img.shields.io/cocoapods/l/config-reader-ios.svg?style=flat)](http://cocoapods.org/pods/config-reader-ios)
 [![Platform](https://img.shields.io/cocoapods/p/config-reader-ios.svg?style=flat)](http://cocoapods.org/pods/config-reader-ios)

+Am iOS framework to read configuration key-value pairs from a config file and make them globally available.
+The `ConfigReader` class provides the functionality to read values from a specified config file and convert them to the appropriate type.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.